pingforhelp/BCA/docs/bca-syllabus.md

 electives from one of the Two specified domains. **For example: if set ‘A’ is chosen,** courses 12 to 15 to be chosen as 12 A, 13 A, 14 A and 15 A. To ensure in-depth understanding and skill development in the chosen domain, students must continue with the same domain electives in both the V and VI Semesters.
 This table doesn't include the subtopics.
 Scroll down for that.

 > [!NOTE]
-> Breakout of units, topics, and sub-topics.
+> Breakdown of of units, topics, and sub-topics.

 # Data Structures using C
 Theory Credits: 3 [3 hrs/week]